 Now, I’ve simplified this process, leaving out the boring chemical stuff because the point is, you want to avoid these fats.

-SOLUTION: Read labels, avoid hydrogenated and trans fats.
+SOLUTION: Read labels, and avoid hydrogenated and trans fats.
 At home, it’s best to NOT heat or cook with vegetable or seed oils.
 Have those cold, like on a salad.
 If cooking, choose a saturated fat such as butter or better yet, coconut oil — which happens to have health benefits for your body and mind.

 Most people aren’t going to like hearing this, especially since Alcohol is the drug of choice when people are feeling “down” and hopeless.